rijalrf/Outsystems-Solution-Architecture-AI-v2/README.md

 ## ✨ Features

 - **AI-Powered Analysis**: Leverages Google Gemini to interpret design files and extract architectural components.
+- **AI Chat Assistant**: An interactive chat assistant that can answer questions about the generated analysis results, with the ability to search for relevant OutSystems documentation and community posts.
 - **Business Summary**: Generates a high-level summary of the application's purpose.
 - **OutSystems Architecture Canvas**: Automatically categorizes proposed modules into the 3-Layer Canvas (End-User, Core, Foundation) with correct naming conventions.
 - **Interactive ERD Diagram**: Visualizes the data model with draggable entities and auto-generated relationships.
 Can be exported to PNG.